lsu-ddem/intro-to-esports/content/6-Journalism/2_Lesson_2/_index.en.md

 ## Assessment Criteria for Success:

-Content knowledge, student knowledge, and appropriate resources are aligned to instructional outcomes. student learning will be assessed throughout the lesson via question responses and correlation to the project.
+Content knowledge, student knowledge, and appropriate resources are aligned to instructional outcomes.
+Student learning will be assessed throughout the lesson via question responses and correlation to the project.

 Students will have successfully met the outcomes when fundamental questions about the importance of storytelling and its role in imagery can be observed through their writing and reflections of their peers work.
 Also questions about their current disposition are taken into consideration when they see media should begin to arise.
 Also a fluid and respectful use of time, along with an essay that is fluid, easy to follow, and retains its essentials as an ELA.